kean/Pulse/README.md

 ## Minimum Requirements

-**PulseUI** views are available only on indicated platforms, but the framework can be installed in the app targeting the **PulseCore** platforms – you just won't be able to use the views.

 | Pulse      | Swift     | Xcode       | Platforms                                     |
 |------------|-----------|-------------|-----------------------------------------------|
 | Pulse 2.0  | Swift 5.6 | Xcode 13.3  | iOS 13.0, watchOS 7.0, tvOS 13.0, macOS 11.0  |